Put your security system to test today

 Penetration Testing Approach

 - The most vital part of any analysis or test is the documentation.
-So, to ensure these attacks, applications, and potential weaknesses are documented.
+So, ensure these attacks, applications, and potential weaknesses are documented.

 - The key to an efficient pen testing is to have the best security personnel who can design a comprehensive plan, from implementation to remediation.